Henry Lipson

 Henry (Solomon) Lipson CBE FRS (11 March 1910 – 26 April 1991) was a British physicist.
 He was Professor of Physics, Manchester Institute of Science and Technology, 1954–77, then professor emeritus.

 Background

 Lipson was born in Liverpool, England, into a family of Polish Jewish immigrants.
 His father was a steelworker at the Shotton works in Flintshire.
 His mother was very insistent about the importance of education and ensured that he attended Hawarden Grammar School where he won a scholarship and exhibition to study physics at Liverpool University.
 He graduated with First Class Honours in 1930 and stayed on to do research at Liverpool into crystal structures using x-ray diffraction.

+Lipson married Jane Rosenthal on 13 December 1937, and they raised two daughters: Ann (b.
+1938), who studied physics at the University of Manchester, then became a teacher, and Judith (1943–1990), who studied metallurgy at the University of Sheffield, and died of leukaemia.
+In 1991 the Lipsons were on a family visit to Haifa, Israel, where their son Stephen was Professor of Physics at the Technion.
+Henry Lipson suffered a heart attack and died on 26 April of that year, and was buried in Haifa.

 Career

 University of Liverpool

 His research into crystal structures using x-ray diffraction became his primary research interest, and in this research he teamed up with Arnold Beevers and sought advice from Professor Lawrence Bragg (who had established a major crystallographic centre in Manchester).
 Whilst at Liverpool, and without significant funding Beevers and Lipson made most of their own equipment and invented an aid to calculation, Beevers-Lipson Strips, which were widely used in the days before computers and which made their names well known within the field.